Rebyrg/k8s-demo/README.md

 Only when readinessProbe of a pod succeeds kubernetes will start to serve network traffic to the pod.
 Kubernetes uses livenessProbe in a pod to check if application is sill running.
 To enable lifnessProbe and readynessProbe in deployment edit deployment.
-Edit deployment descriptor - run `kubectl edit deployment k8s-demo-currency-provider` and then in editor put below text in container section
+Edit deployment descriptor - run `kubectl edit deployment k8s-demo-currency-provider` and then in an editor put below text in the container section
 ```
         livenessProbe:
           httpGet: